 If you want to know more there is more detailed information on each program's website.
 In addition you can in most cases download a free trial version.

 The library at Imperial College, London, provides a more comprehensive comparison

 Students can get help with Endnote Online at the library.

-Researchers at KI can get help with Endnote from the Library Research Support.
+Researchers at KI can get help with Endnote from the Library Publication Support.

 Many undergraduate programs offers an integrated course in Endnote Online.
 This will be shown in your regular schedule.

 Introductory courses in Endnote, which is open to all interested, regardless of connection to KI, are also offered on a regular basis in Swedish or English.
-We also offer basically the same introductory course in different doctoral programs, where Mendeley is also an option.
+We also offer basically the same introductory course in different doctoral programs.
 Look in our calendar to see when these courses are being held.

-We also organize courses to specific groups, for example departments at KI or government agencys.
+We also organise courses to specific groups, for example departments at KI or government agencys.